Imran4424/iOS-InterviewQuestions/Swift.md

 ### What is Grand Central Dispatch (GCD), and why is it used?

+#### Grand Central Dispatch (GCD)

+- **Lower-level and C-based**: Built on C-level APIs, providing lower-level control over threading.
+- **DispatchQueues**: Uses dispatch queues (like `DispatchQueue`) to manage tasks, which can be serial or concurrent.
+- **Callback-based:** Work is often managed using closures and callbacks, which can lead to complex nested code.
+- **Manual management:** Requires more manual management for tasks like dependency and cancellation, and doesn't have built-in support for cancellation.
+- **Best for:** Legacy code, ultra-low-level threading needs, or when we need very fine-grained control.

 ### What is a dispatch queue?
 Explain serial vs concurrent dispatch queues.